craigeley/verifyandrepair/_posts/2016-04-13-citations-export-preview.md

 If you are doing basic writing for the web, or writing something that might only have one or two notes, then either of these methods are fine.
 I [used to be a nut for reference footnotes](http://verifyandrepair.com/03-23-2013/the-digital-dissertator-markdown-footnote-update/), but now I've come to enjoy inline.
 Switching between the two — even in the same document — isn't a problem, since most Markdown parsers now recognize both.

 Speaking of parsers, if there is one must-have tool in your Markdown toolkit, it's [Marked 2](http://marked2app.com/).
 Marked is ostensibly a preview window for Markdown files, but it's also much more.
-It easily converts Markdown to HTML, but it also checks your spelling and grammar, verifies your links are working, export to a variety of formats, and, as we'll see below, preview your footnotes.
+It easily converts Markdown to HTML, but it also checks your spelling and grammar, verifies your links are working, exports to a variety of formats, and, as we'll see below, previews your footnotes.
 It's one of the handful of programs that I have open all day.

 [![](http://d.pr/i/19ocg+)](http://d.pr/i/19ocg)
 *Sublime Text on the left, Marked 2 on the right.
 Click to enlarge.*

 ### Advanced Citation Using Zotero and Pandoc
 If you're working on a long document, planning on citing many sources, or using a bibliography, I cannot recommend a citation manager strongly enough.
 I feel like I've tried them all, and I keep coming back to [Zotero](https://www.zotero.org/).
-Sure it's aesthetic is a bit dated, but it's open source, free, and has extensions that make it a powerhouse little database.
+Sure its aesthetic is a bit dated, but it's open source, free, and has extensions that make it a powerhouse little database.

 One of those extensions is [Better BibTex](https://github.com/retorquere/zotero-better-bibtex/wiki), which, when paired with the open source tool [pandoc](http://pandoc.org/), allows you to fully automate formatting your citations and bibliographies.
 All you have to do is insert a citation key into a pandoc-style footnote — yes, this is a third footnoting style — which places the carot on the outside, like so: `^[@aitken76]`.
 When you go to process that file, your blockquote…